dosbox-staging/dosbox-staging.github.io/content/downloads/windows/index.md

 ### <a name="ms-ss"></a> Microsoft Defender SmartScreen

-Starting with Windows 8, Microsoft enabled "SmartScreen" technology, which disrupts user ability to run new (as in: newly developed) software.

-Bypassing this check from software distribution side requires paying hundreds of dollars for "[Extended Validation Code Signing Certificate][1]" and putting the software on Windows Store (code signing only is not enough<sup>[2]</sup>).

-As a small, open source, Free software project, we don't have ability to pay for whitelisting and we don't want to force users into downloading the software from Windows Store, that's why we rely on Microsoft's "Application Reputation" scheme (see: [[3]], last paragraph in [[4]]) to eventually disable this hurdle for users.
+Starting in Windows 8, Microsoft's SmartScreen pop-up encumbers the execution of all but certified applications, a process that involves developers paying Microsoft's certification vendors a yearly fee (such as Symantec’s $795/year EV Code Signing service).

+As dosbox-staging is a volunteer effort, we are not in a position to make such payments.
+We therefore ask users to manually unblock dosbox-staging and be patient while Microsoft's "Application Reputation" scheme eventually whitelists dosbox-staging (see: [[3]], and the last paragraph in [[4]]).

-So simply bypass SmartScreen using methods 1, 2, or 3 listed below and don't worry about it.
-Microsoft will eventually catch up to the fact, that this is not malware and (hopefully) disable the screen for future users.
+For now, user can bypass SmartScreen using methods 1, 2, or 3 below:

-If you're afraid downloads linked in here might lead you to tainted version of the software, you can always
-[build dosbox-staging yourself straight from the source][5] (send us patches if you'll end up improving something!) :).
+If you're concerned about downloading pre-compiled binaries, you can [build dosbox-staging yourself straight from the source][5] (send us patches if you improve something!) :).

 [1]:https://docs.microsoft.com/en-gb/archive/blogs/ie/microsoft-smartscreen-extended-validation-ev-code-signing-certificates
 [2]:https://docs.microsoft.com/en-gb/archive/blogs/ie/microsoft-smartscreen-extended-validation-ev-code-signing-certificates#-windows-store--windows-8-apps